Compassion Focused Therapy (CFT)

 What Is Compassion Focused Therapy?

-- help people who experience shame and self-criticism.
+- CFT was originally created to help people who experience shame and self-criticism.
 Often considered an offshoot of Cognitive Behavioural Therapy (CBT), CFT can be used to treat people with symptoms of anxiety, depression, and other mental distress for whom CBT has not been effective.

 - It’s common for us to extend kindness and empathy to others more readily than we might offer such values to ourselves.
 However, we’re all struggling with the same big life questions and difficulties and learning how to make sense of our brains and bodies with little to no instruction.
 CFT helps us learn how to cultivate kindness and support so that we can handle life and navigate challenges more effectively.